The artillery of Garderhøjfort

-Two 15 cm guns in single turrets
+Two 15 centimetre guns in single turrets

-Next to the 15 cm turrets there are two observation turrets made in Denmark, also constructed as disappearing turrets.
+Next to the 15 centimetre turrets there are two observation turrets made in Denmark, also constructed as disappearing turrets.
 The turrets were used for observation and direction of fire from the artillery.
 The turret consisted of a cupola with observation holes for the artillery officer, who thus was well protected.
 He sat down with a small mapping table as a desk and also used a direction scale inside the turret and a detailed panorama sketch of the terrain to point out targets.

 The two guns in the twin turret were the heaviest artillery of the Garderhøjfort.
 The tower and its machinery comprised to floors.
 The upper floor housed the two guns in their gun carriages 1.5 meter next to each other.
 The gun commander was placed between the two guns.
 Ammunition stores were in the casemates below the gun turret.
 A manpowered lift supplied the turret with ammunition from the stores.
 The turret was turned from a capstan in the lower floor of the turret.